svikashk/agile/agile/reports-cumulative-flow-diagram.md

 ---
 layout: default
-title: Cumulative Flow Diagram
+title: Understanding the Cumulative Flow Diagram | Agile Library
 page_title: Cumulative Flow Diagram
 has_children: false
-parent: Reports
+parent: Understand the different types of Reports | Agile Library
 nav_order: 2
 description: Cumulative Flow Diagrams help visualize and track a kanban team's progress.
 In this post, we understand how to read CFDs and explore best practices.
 permalink: reports/cumulative-flow-diagram/